 The outbreak of the coronavirus in Wuhan, Central China, has impacted travel to the country and the surrounding states.
 Wuhan is a major transportation hub, both local and international, and China has had to quarantine the city to contain the virus.

-While Wuhan itself is not a tourist city, travelers to Asia should be concerned because cases have been reported in Thailand, Taiwan, Singapore, Hong Kong, Japan, Vietnam, Macau, and South Korea.
+While Wuhan itself is not a tourist city, travelers to Asia should be concerned because cases have been reported in Thailand, Taiwan, Singapore, Hong Kong, Japan, Vietnam, Macau, Australia, and South Korea.

 What You Need to Know About Coronavirus?